When I was a literary agent, about five times a day, sometimes more, sometimes less, I got this exact. same. call:

 “Hi, my name is (so and so) and I’m from (such and such place), and I’m looking for an agent.
-I don’t really know how to go about this, but I got your name off of the Internet and I’m wondering if you can help me out.”
+I don’t really know how to go about this, but I got your name off of the internet and I’m wondering if you can help me out.”

 The thing is, I know that the query callers didn’t Google my name in order to try and find this information themselves (thus avoiding taking time out of my busy day), so it’s very difficult for me to be patient.
 And honestly, it reflects badly on a prospective author.

 Unless you’re represented by an agent, you shouldn’t call an agency.
 Here’s how to deal with situations where you otherwise might be tempted to call.

-I know to outsiders this may seem a little draconian, particularly when there are agencies who don’t have websites, but this is a quirky business, and we’re not Wal-Mart.
+I know to outsiders this may seem a little draconian, particularly when there are agencies who don’t even have websites, but this is a quirky business, and agents are not Wal-Mart.